femaleistp/IT420_Business_Intelligence_ETL_Warehousing/README.md

 ### Week 4 – OLTP vs OLAP Consulting Report
 - Loaded expanded datasets into **staging (OLTP)** and the **warehouse (OLAP)**.
-- Compared query performance across customer, region, and yearly reports.
+- Compared query performance across customer and yearly totals using both systems.
 - Explained why OLAP is required for BI reporting and why OLTP is risky for analytics.
 - Delivered a client-facing report with evidence and recommendations.